zg50/Traffic_Sign_Classifier/writeup_template.md

 * validation set accuracy of 97.324
 * test set accuracy of 96.152

+I still use the LetNet architecture.
 Only change we made is pre-processing, use of Xavier initializer and use dropout.
 The works well for the problem.
+(CELL 33)

 ### Test a Model on New Images